 The medical exam must be performed by either a doctor designated by U.S. Citizenship and Immigration Services (USCIS), if you are applying for a green card from within the United States, or by a doctor authorized by the Department of State, if you are applying from outside the United States.

-The doctor will not give you a regular medical exam like you would get from your family doctor, nor will he or she give you a “pass or fail” based on a your general health.
-During the medical exam, the doctor is looking for specific illnesses or conditions that fall into three categories: communicable diseases, threats to society, and conditions that make it impossible for you to support yourself.
+The doctor will not give you a regular medical exam like you would get from your family doctor, nor will he or she give you a “pass or fail” based on your general health.
+During the marriage visa medical exam, the doctor is looking for specific illnesses or conditions that fall into three categories: communicable diseases, threats to society, and conditions that make it impossible for you to support yourself.
 The doctor is also checking to make sure you’ve had all the required vaccines.